DvdGiessen/DBSR/README.md

                                             their PHP types (default: true)
 ```

+For an example of a configuration file, see [example-config.json](example-config.json).

 ## Issues?
 If you encounter any issues with DBSR, [open an issue on GitHub
-](https://github.com/DvdGiessen/DBSR/issues/new) and provide as many details as
+](https://github.com/DvdGiessen/DBSR/issues/new) and provide as much details as
-needed.
+possible.

 ## License
 DBSR is free software licensed under the GPLv3.
 See LICENSE for more information.